AdamMiftahelidrissi/ThirdWheel-Couples-Budgeting/README.md

 - [Technologies Used](#technologies-used)

 ## Features
-BudgetApp is built with the following features:
+BudgetApp offers the following core features:
-- **Cross-platform Compatibility**: Single codebase for both Android and iOS, providing a seamless experience across platforms.
+- **Cross-platform Compatibility**: Built with a single codebase, the app ensures a seamless user experience on both Android and iOS.
-- **Clean, Minimalistic Design**: Intuitive interface that makes managing finances straightforward.
+- **Clean, Minimalistic Design**: The intuitive interface makes managing finances simple and straightforward.
-- **User Account Management**: Allows users to create accounts, log in, and recover passwords if needed.
+- **User Account Management**: Users can create accounts, log in, and recover passwords.
 - **Comprehensive Financial Tracking**:
-  - **Home Screen**: Offers a quick overview of total income, expenses, and net balance.
+  - **Home Screen**: Provides a quick overview of total income, expenses, and net balance.
 Users can add categories and transactions here.
-  - **Transactions Screen**: Lists all transactions created in the Home Screen, sorted by date.
+  - **Transactions Screen**: Lists all transactions, sorted by date.
-  - **Balances Screen**: Displays added accounts (assets, liabilities, and savings), along with a net worth overview.
+  - **Balances Screen**: Displays accounts for assets, liabilities, and savings, along with a net worth overview.
-  - **Budget Screen**: Visual progress bars represent budget utilization, changing color as spending approaches limits.
+  - **Budget Screen**: Shows budget utilization with progress bars that change colors based on spending levels.
 - **Category and Budget Creation**:
-  - Add income and expense categories.
+  - Users can add **income** and **expense** categories.
-  - Set budgets for expense categories, with visual indicators that show spending progress in teal, yellow, and red.
+  - Set budgets for expense categories, with visual indicators that change from teal to yellow to red as spending approaches the limit.
 - **Account Customization**:
-  - Add various account types under assets (e.g., debit cards, real estate), liabilities (e.g., credit cards, loans), and savings (e.g., retirement, vacation).
+  - Add account types under assets (e.g., debit cards, real estate), liabilities (e.g., credit cards, loans), and savings (e.g., retirement, vacation).

 ## Screenshots

-BudgetApp's UI is consistent across platforms.
-Below are screenshots from the **iOS version**, highlighting the app’s multiplatform functionality:
+Below are screenshots of the app running on **iOS**, demonstrating its cross-platform design:

 ### Login Screen
 ![Login Screen](./ThirdWheel%20Screenshots/Login/Login%20Screen.png)
-*Page for user login.*
+*User login page.*

 ### Create Account Screen
 ![Create Account Screen](./ThirdWheel%20Screenshots/Login/Create%20Account%20Screen.png)